-- Log into you Resident Portal and submit a work order request. - A PMI representative will assign a vendor to contact you. - PMI Mile High does not give vendors keys to the residences. - Vendors are required to make appointments with tenants. - Remember, if this is a NON-EMERGENCY item and, in most cases, the vendor will not be able to make an appointment immediately.
+- Log into your Resident Portal and submit a work order request. - A PMI representative will provide some basic troubleshooting and if unresolved will assign a vendor to contact you. - PMI Mile High does not give vendors keys to the residences. - Vendors are required to make appointments with tenants. - Remember, if this is a NON-EMERGENCY item and, in most cases, the vendor will not be able to make an appointment immediately. - Failure to show at an appointment can mean a charge to you.
+Therefore, be certain to contact the vendor to reschedule and call our office as soon as possible if you are unable to make the appointment. - If you do not hear from a vendor or repair person within 5 7 business days, contact the office and inform your management team or a staff person that a vendor has not contacted you. - A PMI Mile High staff member will contact the vendor to find out the cause of the delay, and then inform you when to expect the vendor to call. - After a repair has taken place, if you have trouble, call us and state you had a recent repair but there is still a problem. - Recent repair means within the last 60 days and pest control work means within 30 days.

-- Failure to show at an appointment can mean a charge to you.
-Therefore, be certain to call our office as soon as possible if you are unable to make the appointment. - If you do not hear from a vendor or repairperson within 5-7 business days, call the office and inform your management team or a staff person that a vendor has not contacted you. - A PMI Mile High staff member will contact the vendor to find out the cause of the delay, and then inform you when to expect the vendor to call. - After a repair has taken place, if you have trouble, call us and state you had a recent repair but there is still a problem. - Recent repair means within the last 60 days and pest control work means within 30 days. - If you fail to report an unsolved recent repair, and there is further damage or expense, you may be responsible for the cost, per your rental agreement.
+• If you fail to report an unsolved recent repair, and there is further damage or expense, you may be responsible for the cost, per your rental agreement.